george-ma/ShowTime/README.md

 ## Get started

+`Note:` There exists a node folder in the project root that is not being used for this deliverable

+`Note:` The typescript files for each component have been documented.

 ### Platform & tools

 You need to install Node.js and then the development tools.
 Node.js comes with a package manager called npm for installing NodeJS applications and libraries.

 ### Install Angular Globally